 You may not have known I was a dancer in the 80s.
-Just a boy, his dance belt, and a dream, walking the mean streets of NYC.
+Just a boy, his dance belt, and a dream walking the mean streets of NYC.

-I’ll bet the people who just voted yesterday to hire me as their next pastor had no idea of my past.
+I’ll bet the people who voted to hire me as their next pastor had no idea of my past.
 But that’s okay…

-It’s actually something I say to my wife when we’re in a yogurt shop.
+But it’s something I say to my wife when we’re in a yogurt shop.
 I use the names of different flavors as my supposed “dance name” from the 80s when I was a young man.
 “Vanilla Bean Praline” got a big laugh, as did “Mocha Latte Fudge.”

 That may seem like an odd jest for a pastor to make.
 But since I’m a 250-pound man in his mid-50s, the chance of anyone else taking me seriously is pretty non-existent.
 My personal favorite dance name by the way is “Rainbow Sprinkles.”
 Try as you might, that’s a tough one to get out of your head.